michaellee/old-michaelsoolee.com/_posts/2014-03-19-learn-html-css-webinar.md

 Can I share a frustration I've had about myself?
 I've been wanting to teach since <a href="{{ site.url }}/quest-teach-learn" target="_blank">relaunching my site</a>, almost a year ago.
 And I'm embarrassed to say that I haven't done much to make that desire a reality.

 I've made excuses that I don't have time, I don't know enough to teach or that people won't enjoy learning from me, so why start?
-I've made so many excuses that has kept me from actually trying and seeing if I'm even good at teaching or have something worth teaching.
+I've made so many excuses that has kept me from trying and seeing if I'm even good at teaching or have something worth teaching.

-Tonight, I'm fed up with being frustrated and making excuses.
+Tonight, I'm tired of being frustrated and making excuses.
 Tonight, I've decided to embark on the journey to teach and I've decided to commit to it for a month.

 For the next month I've decided to teach the basics of building a website which is HTML and CSS.
 The only way to get the ball rolling and create a sense of urgency is to set hard deadlines and set expectations.